Rudieeeee/Autonomous-Wheelchair-System/README.md

 ## Hardware Port Setup

-The system uses USB devices such as the LiDARs and Arduino.
+The system uses USB devices for the LiDARs and Arduino.
 Give the user access to serial ports:

 ```bash
 sudo usermod -a -G dialout $USER